 ADOC Administrative Regulation #336, Operations, regarding Searches, dated February 8, 2016, p.
-5, Number 4 indicates that all cross gender unclothed searches and cross gender visual body cavity searches be documented.
+5, Number 4, indicates that all cross gender unclothed searches and cross gender visual body cavity searches be documented.

 ADOC Administrative Regulation #336, Operations, regarding Searches, dated February 8, 2016, p.
-6, Number 11, indicates that such searches are to be documented on the ADOC Form 302-A Incident Report.
+6, Number 11, indicates that such searches are to be documented on the ADOCForm 302-A Incident Report.
 The reviewed policy is consistent with the PREA standards.

-There were seventeen (17) random staff questioned about cross gender search practices.
-During the interviews with random staff the Auditor asked under what circumstances would cross gender searches occur, all staff questioned (both male and female) responded that there are always sufficient male staff members available to conduct any searches needed, and that male staff would be diverted to address the issue if needed.
+During the interviews, with random staff the Auditor asked under what circumstances would cross gender searches occur.
+All staff questioned (both male and female) responded that there are always sufficient female staff members available to conduct any searches needed, and that female staff would be diverted to address the issue if needed.

-The Auditor interviewed three (3) transgender inmates.
+The Auditor interviewed two transgender inmates.
 Each reported they had not had any difficulty or been uncomfortable during routine searches.

 ADOC Administrative Regulation (AR) #454, Operations & Legal, Inmate Sexual Abuse and Harassment, dated January 4, 2016, p.
-14, Section E, 3 states each ADOC facility shall implement procedures that enable inmates to shower, perform bodily functions and change clothing without nonmedical staff of the opposite gender viewing their breasts, buttocks, or genitals, except in exigent circumstances or when such viewing is incidental to routine cell and/or dorm checks.
+14, Section E, 3, states each ADOC facility shall implement procedures that enable inmates to shower, perform bodily functions and change clothing without nonmedical staff of the opposite gender viewing their breasts, buttocks, or genitals, except in exigent circumstances or when such viewing is incidental toroutine cell and/or dorm checks.
 Such procedures shall require staff of the opposite gender to announce their presence when entering an inmate housing unit.
-The reviewed policy is consistent with the PREA standards.
+The reviewed policy isconsistent with the PREA standards.

 During the facility tour, opposite gender staff were observed entering the housing units and announcements of their presence were made.
-The Auditor was also announced by SCCF staff when entering the inmate housing and restroom areas as she is of opposite gender.

-All forty-one (41) inmates interviewed stated female staff announce their presence before entering the bathroom area and wait a period of time after announcing before entering.
-Thirty-six (36) inmates reported female staff announce their presence when entering the housing unit.
+All twenty-six inmates interviewed stated opposite gender staff announce their presence before entering the housing unit.
+Many reported that male staff do not come into their housing units.
 All inmates interviewed confirmed they can dress without being viewed by staff of the opposite gender.
 All staff interviewed reported opposite gender staff announcements are made when entering the housing units.